-Celebrate 2015 to the sound of your favorite band or artist with these top picks of New Year’s Eve concerts.
-Get wild with your favorite international gypsy-punks Gogol Bordello and Co. when they take over Terminal 5, or dance the night away with local mainstays like Avan Lava.
-Then continue the night by watching the fireworks or stopping by one of the many New Year’s Eve parties around the city.
-And, for more top-notch music, make sure to hit up some of the best concerts in NYC leading up to the holidays.
+Welcome 2019 to the sound of your favorite musical act (of the ones that are in town...).
+We've round up the top picks for New Year’s Eve concerts in NYC.
+You can watch the New Year’s Eve fireworks in NYC or stop by one of the many New Year’s Eve parties around the city.
+And, for more season December music, make sure to hit up the best Christmas concerts in NYC leading up to the holiday.